digicatapult/bridgeAI-MLOps-knowledge-hub/maturity_assessment.md

   - An organisation interested in ad hoc ML tasks and does not require full MLOps implementation.

 Who needs this maturity assessment?
-  - Any organisation who has an AI/ML PoC and is looking to deploy their models in production."
+  - Any organisation who has an AI/ML PoC and is looking to deploy their models in production.

 Disclaimer: this assessment doesn't necessarily cover GenAI/LLMs at this point.